-Just last week, the world watched in wonder as Blue Origin and SpaceX proved once again that pioneering private companies will help cultivate the vast expanses of low-Earth orbit and explore the further regions of space, Pence said.
+Just last week, the world watched in wonder as launch services providers SpaceX and Blue Origin proved once again that pioneering private companies will help cultivate the vast expanses of low-Earth orbit and explore the further regions of space, Pence said.

 “We are proud of our private space industry in the United States of America,” said Pence, who added that President Trump has said, “Rich guys love rockets.”
-Two billionaires who have pursued the development of reusable launch vehicles are Elon Musk and Jeffrey Bezos.
+Two billionaires who have pursued the development of reusable launch vehicles are SpaceX’s Elon Musk and Blue Origin’s Jeffrey Bezos.

-“Our administration has been absolutely committed to making sure our space entrepreneurs have the flexibility, the predictability to be able to make investments and help lead and transform our impact in space, particularly when it comes to low-Earth orbit,” Pence said.
+“Our administration has been absolutely committed to making sure our space entrepreneurs have the flexibility and the predictability to be able to make investments and help lead and transform our impact in space, particularly when it comes to low-Earth orbit,” Pence said.

-Race for Space has Allowed Pence to Meet American Technology Leaders
+Race for Space has Allowed Pence to Meet American Tech Leaders

 Pence said he has traveled across the country on President Trump’s behalf to meet with the men and women who are forging America’s future in space.

-In California’s Mojave Dessert, Pence said he saw the spaceships that will carry the first generation of space tourists to the edge of the Earth’s atmosphere.
-A trip to Alabama allowed Pence to meet with the engineers and technicians who are preparing the Space Launch System (SLS) to take Americans “deeper into space” than ever before, he added.
+In California’s Mojave Desert, Pence said he saw the spaceships that will carry the first generation of space tourists to the edge of the Earth’s atmosphere.
+A trip to Alabama allowed Pence to meet with the engineers and technicians who are preparing NASA’s Space Launch System (SLS) to take Americans “deeper into space” than ever before, he added.

-The vice president said he ventured to Colorado to tour the factory that is producing the latest and most advanced GPS satellites in the world.
+The vice president said he ventured to Colorado to tour the Lockheed Martin Corp.
+(NYSE:LMT) factory that is producing the latest and most advanced GPS satellites in the world.
 These kinds of achievements are “emblematic” of the “incredible work” that people in the space and satellite industries do, Pence added.

 ‘Renewing’ America’s Legacy of Leadership in Space